amanrai31/JavaScript/06class/README.md

 # CONTENT => Class, Module

 JS Classes are templates/blueprint for objects.
-Use "class" keyword to create a class also always add a method name constructor() inside, className should start with Capital letter and  Classes are always written in strict mode.
+Use "class" keyword to create a class also always add a method name constructor() inside, className should start with Capital letter and  Classes are always written in "strict mode" & JS doesn't hoist Class.

 ```js
 class ClassName {